lpabst/tic-tac-toe/README.md

 ### Gulp setup
 1. Run `npm install -g gulp` (if you have not installed it previously).
 2. In a terminal window, navigate to the project folder and run `gulp`.
+3. Note - npm i (above) will install all of the dependencies for you, including local gulp and everything!

 ### Run
 1. In a new terminal window, navigate to the project folder and run `nodemon`.